AfyerDev/AfyBroker/README.en-US.md

 gradlew build
 ```

-2. Install the project to your local Maven repository
+2. Install the project to your local Maven repository.

 ```shell
 gradlew publishMavenPublicationToMavenLocal